santiagoballadares/BasicDSL/README.md

 9) Finally, include the SDL library as: #include "SDL/SDL.h"

-Note: Alternatively, if the SDL library cannot be found, keep all DSL files in a separate folder and add references to the relevant files (inlcudes and libraries) in the Project Properties -> C/C++ Build -> Settings.
+Note: Alternatively, if the SDL library cannot be found, keep all SDL files in a separate folder and add references to the relevant files (inlcudes and libraries) in the Project Properties -> C/C++ Build -> Settings.
 And include the SDL library as: #include <SDL/SDL.h>.